-Additional copy of the journal can be purchased at the author's preferential rate of Euro25.00 per copy, and Euro5 per off print of article.
+Additional copy of the journal can be purchased from lulu.com at the author's preferential rate of Euro25.00 per copy, and Euro5 per off print of article.

 The Publisher assumes no responsibility whatsoever, direct or implied, for the contents of the papers as well as for the consequences arising from misinterpretation or unawareness of the requirements for publication.The Publisher assumes no responsibility whatsoever, direct or implied, for any damages suffered by co-authors from actions or inactions of their corresponding author.The manuscripts along with the copyright form should be addressed to:Editor JSS,